qmk/qmk_firmware/docs/reference_glossary.md

 * [Tap Dance Documentation](features/tap_dance)

 ## Teensy
 A low-cost AVR development board that is commonly used for hand-wired builds.
-A teensy is often chosen despite costing a few dollars more due to its halfkay bootloader, which makes flashing very simple.
+A teensy is often chosen despite costing a few dollars more due to its halfkay bootloader which makes flashing very simple.

 ## Underlight
 A generic term for LEDs that light the underside of the board.
 These LEDs typically shine away from the bottom of the PCB and towards the surface the keyboard rests on.

 ## Unicode
-In the larger computer world Unicode is a set of encoding schemes for representing characters in any language.
-As it relates to QMK it means using various OS schemes to send unicode codepoints instead of scancodes.
+In the larger computer world, Unicode is a set of encoding schemes for representing characters in any language.
+As it relates to QMK, it means using various OS schemes to send unicode codepoints instead of scancodes.

 * [Unicode Documentation](features/unicode)